XSPECT on-board XPoSat: Calibration and First Results: On-board Calibration and First Results

 \item L1 - L2 conversion: \begin{itemize} \item Standard GTI is applied to the events to produce a screened event file. \item The FOV-wise (see Table~\ref{tab:dettype}), $0.8-15$~keV single event light curves (10~s binsize) and spectra are generated from the screened events. \end{itemize}

 \end{itemize}

-A dedicated XSPECT data processing software package, which includes routines for the regeneration of L2 products from L1 data using custom criteria, as well as some useful utilities, has been developed in Python, and will be made available for the user community.
+A dedicated XSPECT data processing software package, which includes routines for the regeneration of L2 products from L1 data using custom criteria, as well as some useful utilities, has been developed in Python, and is made available for the user community.